 Floor insulation should be installed in direct contact with the subfloor so that there is no air space between the insulation and the floor.
 Support is needed to prevent the insulation from falling, sagging, or deteriorating.
 Options for support include netting stapled to the underside of floor joists, insulation hangers running perpendicular to the joists, or other suitable means.
 Insulation hangers should be spaced at 18 inch or less prior to rolling out the insulation.
 Insulation hangers are heavy wires up to 48 inches long with pointed ends, which provide positive wood penetration.
 Netting or mesh should be nailed or stapled to the underside of the joists.
 Floor insulation should not cover foundation vents.

-The Title 24 mandatory measures do not require slab insulation, but when the prescriptive requirements call for it, the mandatory measures require that the insulation material must be suitable for the application and meet the requirements.
+The Title 24 mandatory measures do not require unheated slab insulation, but when the prescriptive requirements call for it (zone 16), the mandatory measures require that the insulation material must be suitable for the application and meet the requirements.
 An example of an insulating material that meets the requirements is smooth-skin extruded polystyrene.